rajatcse1/SFDC_Training/Practice/Program/09_String.md

 14.Write a Apex program to check whether a given substring is present in the given string.

-Test Data :
+- Test Data :
 Input the string : This is a test string.
 Input the substring to be search : search

-Expected Output:
+- Expected Output:
 ```

 The substring is not exists in the string.

-15.Write a program in C to read a sentence and replace lowercase characters by uppercase and vice-versa.
+15.Write a program in Apex to read a sentence and replace lowercase characters by uppercase and vice-versa.

-Test Data :
+- Test Data :
 Input the string : This Is A Test String.

-Expected Output:
+- Expected Output:
 ```

 The given sentence is   : This Is A Test String.
 After Case changed the string  is: tHIS iS a tEST sTRING.

-16.Write a program in C to find the number of times a given word 'the' appears in the given string.
+16.Write a program in Apex to find the number of times a given word 'the' appears in the given string.

-Test Data :
+- Test Data :
 Input the string : The string where the word the present more than once.

-Expected Output:
+- Expected Output:
 ```

 The frequency of the word 'the' is : 3

-17. Write a program in C to remove characters in String Except Alphabets.
+17. Write a program in Apex to remove characters in String Except Alphabets.

-Test Data :
+- Test Data :
 Input the string : w3resource.com

-Expected Output:
+- Expected Output:
 ```

 After removing the Output String : wresourcecom

-18.Write a program in C to Find the Frequency of Characters.
+18.Write a program in Apex to Find the Frequency of Characters.

-Test Data :
+- Test Data :
 Input the string : This is a test string
 Input the character to find frequency: i

-Expected Output:
+- Expected Output:
 ```

 The frequency of 'i' is : 3

-19.Write a program in C to Concatenate Two Strings Manually.
+19.Write a program in Apex to Concatenate Two Strings Manually.

-Test Data :
+- Test Data :
 Input the first string : this is string one
 Input the second string : this is string two

-Expected Output:
+- Expected Output:
 ```

 After concatenation the string is : this is string one this is string two

-20. Write a program in C to find the largest and smallest word in a string.
+20. Write a program in Apex to find the largest and smallest word in a string.

-Test Data :
+- Test Data :
 Input the string : It is a string with smallest and largest word.

-Expected Output:
+- Expected Output:
 ```

 The largest word is 'smallest'